stevedonovan/gentle-intro/1-basics.md

 }
 ```

-Which won't produce any input.
+Which won't produce any output.
 But change 42 to 40:

 ```
 thread 'main' panicked at